Playboy: Jennifer Saginor

-A specific story that Jennifer references in her memoir is, again, at the age of six when she ventures to the mansion for the first time, meeting Hugh Hefner, and is left to her own devices by her father.
+A specific story that Saginor references in her memoir is, again, at the age of six when she ventures to the mansion for the first time, meeting Hugh Hefner, and is left to her own devices by her father.
 As she walked through the mansion, surrounded by half-naked strangers, she ran into the butler who showed her to the pool.
-Once getting to the pool, Jennifer discovered a secret tunnel under the water, leading to an underground Jacuzzi in a separate section of the house.
+Once getting to the pool, Saginor discovered a secret tunnel under the water, leading to an underground Jacuzzi in a separate section of the house.
 Here, she walked in on John Belushi having sexual intercourse with one of the Playboy Bunnies.
 She was six years old at the time, but describes her response to this experience as "I am no longer six.
 I have grown to full maturity in a matter of seconds."
 Throughout the rest of her book, she discusses several stories involving herself and others, sharing what really went down in the mansion during her time residing there, including the sexual relationship she was involved in with one of Hugh Hefner's girlfriends.